jackadamson/redorm/README.md

-# Redorm
+# RedORM

-A simple Redis ORM that only a madman would use in production
+A simple Redis ORM that only a madman would use in production.
+The red in RedORM both means Redis as well as the color red, as red is the fastest colour!

 ## Quick Start